 The SECURE Act changed a lot of retirement rules and a lot of financial planning incentives.
 One of the most significant changes is that almost all non-spouse beneficiaries must now withdraw all funds from the IRA within ten years of the death of the account owner.

-That new rule eliminates the stretch IRA, a technique which has been used to extend the IRA through the life of the beneficiary – which could stretch the withdrawals for 40 or 50 years.
+That new rule eliminates the stretch IRA, a technique that has been used to extend the IRA through the life of the beneficiary – which could stretch the withdrawals for 40 or 50 years.
 Congress sees the SECURE Act as a means to squeeze revenue out of higher-earning taxpayers.
 Many beneficiaries will inherit the IRA in middle age, at the peak of their earnings.
 Congress clearly hoped that the 10-year requirement would push lots of people into higher tax brackets.

 That’s a big change, potentially increasing the appeal of Roth IRA conversions as a part of your financial planning.